PTCL Appoints Matthew Willsher As President & CEO - UrduPoint

 PTCL Appoints Matthew Willsher As President & CEO

-ISLAMABAD, (UrduPoint / Pakistan Point News - 18th Oct, 2020 ) : The ptcl board of Directors has appointed Matthew Willsher, currently CEO of Etisalat Afghanistan, to the post of CEO PTCL Group (PTCL & Ufone) effective 1st December 2020.
+Islamabad (UrduPoint / Pakistan Point News - 19th Oct, 2020) The PTCL Board of Directors has appointed Matthew Willsher, currently CEO of Etisalat Afghanistan, to the post of CEO PTCL Group (PTCL & Ufone) effective 1st December 2020.

 He succeeds Rashid Khan, who was President & CEO of the PTCL Group since March 2019 and decided to leave due to personal reasons.